TheodoreMeyer/SimpleVoice-Geyser/README.md

 - [Simple Voice Chat Api Guide](https://modrepo.de/minecraft/voicechat/api/overview)

 ## Important Notes
-- `Simple Voice Chat is required to work, It must run on the server.
+- `Simple Voice Chat 2.5.27 or compatible is required to work, It must run on the server.
 - Releases/versions/jars ending with -Dev{version} mean this is a dev/test version and not meant for productional use.
    - you are welcome to test these, but no guarantee they will work.